aiurovet/perf_test/README.md

 - Display results as either a grid or a field-separated values list (CSV, tab-separated, pipe-separated, etc.)
 - Change the sequence of fields and even break into multiple outputs by manipulating placeholders
 - Turn the stopwatch on and off in your code, achieving better result precision
+- Run tests synchronously or asynchronously when needed

 ## Usage